 Tempering is a way of changing the structure of chocolate by heating and cooling to exact temperatures.
 This controls the crystallisation of the cocoa butter, creating a shiny look and a pleasing snap when the chocolate is broken.
 It’s a hard skill to master and is only really needed by specialist chocolatiers.
 However, if you did want to try it yourself, you’ll need a granite board and electronic thermometer.

-Click here to buy a granite board
+Click here to buy a marble board

 Get a great deal on your electronic thermometer here